 A manual inflatable life vest requires you to be conscious and aware of what you are doing so you are able to pull the release for the cylinder.
 This is the more reliable of the two inflatables and requires less servicing but doesn’t have the added safety measure of inflating if you are knocked unconscious.

-Whether it’s automatic life jacket or a manual life jacket, some life jackets will also have an oral tube incorporated into the design.
+Whether it’s automatic or manual, some will also have an oral tube incorporated into the design.
 This allows you to top up the air bladder when needed.
 Many manufacturers have a CO2 cylinder which will not fully inflate the vest and therefore you may need to top up the bladder, depending on how long you are in the water before you are rescued.

 An Automatic inflation life vest uses a water-soluble capsule attached to the inflation unit.
 Its mechanism pierces the CO2 cylinder and releases the gas when submerged or when it senses other water-related triggers (e.g. water pressure).
 Units with automatic inflation mechanisms may also be manually inflated by using the ripcord.

-A manual inflation life vest releases the CO2 gas from the cylinder via ripcord Cylinder Seal Indication: Makes it easier to determine if the CO2 cylinder is properly armed.
-Life jackets with cylinder seal indication are considered more reliable.
+A manual inflation vest releases the CO2 gas from the cylinder via ripcord Cylinder Seal Indication: Makes it easier to determine if the CO2 cylinder is properly armed.
+Jackets with cylinder seal indication are considered more reliable.

 The CO2 cylinders in life jackets without cylinder seal indication must be inspected regularly to determine if they are charged.